AdaCore/spark2014/docs/lrm/source/packages.rst

 aspect applied to its body or body stub.
-A Refined_Global aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined_Global aspect repeats the Global aspect of the subprogram except that references to state abstractions whose refinements that are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.
+A Refined_Global aspect of a subprogram defines a *refinement* of the Global Aspect of the subprogram; that is, the Refined_Global aspect repeats the Global aspect of the subprogram except that references to state abstractions whose refinements are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.